PavithragokulakrishnanSF/ej2-quickstart/README.md

 # Syncfusion JavaScript (ES5) Quickstart Application

-## Repository Description
-This repository contains a quickstart HTML application that demonstrates the Syncfusion JavaScript (ES5) Grid control in a simple web environment.

-## Project Overview
-The ej2-quickstart repository is intended to help developers quickly understand how to use Syncfusion JavaScript (ES5) UI controls without relying on modern frameworks or build tools.
-The sample focuses on rendering the Syncfusion Grid control using standard HTML and JavaScript, making it easy to explore the basics of control initialization, configuration, and rendering.
+The ej2-quickstart repository is designed to help developers quickly understand how to work with Syncfusion JavaScript (ES5) UI controls in a plain web application environment.
+This sample intentionally avoids modern frameworks, build tools, or transpilers, allowing developers to focus purely on how Syncfusion controls are initialized, configured, and rendered using standard HTML and JavaScript.

-This quickstart application is useful for developers who prefer a lightweight setup or want to learn how Syncfusion ES5 controls work in a plain HTML application.

 ## Features
 - Demonstrates the Syncfusion JavaScript (ES5) Grid control